-For year ended December 31, 2023
+For year ended December 31, 2024

-EPCOR Utilities Inc. Management's Discussion and Analysis December 31, 2023
+EPCOR Utilities Inc. Management's Discussion and Analysis December 31, 2024

-This management's discussion and analysis (MD&A), dated February 15, 2024 should be read in conjunction with the audited consolidated financial statements of EPCOR Utilities Inc. for the years ended December 31, 2023 and 2022 including the related notes, and the cautionary statement regarding forward-looking information at the end of this MD&A. In this MD&A, any reference to "the Company", "EPCOR", "we" or "our", except where otherwise noted or the context otherwise indicates, means EPCOR Utilities Inc., together with its subsidiaries.
-Financial information in this MD&A is based on the audited consolidated financial statements, which were prepared in accordance with IFRS Accounting Standards (IFRS) as issued by International Accounting Standards Board (IASB) and effective on December 31, 2023 and is presented in Canadian dollars unless otherwise specified.
-Terms used throughout this MD&A are defined in the Glossary at the end of this document.
+This management's discussion and analysis (MD&A), dated February 27, 2025 should be read in conjunction with the audited consolidated financial statements and Annual Information Form (AIF) of EPCOR Utilities Inc. for the years ended December 31, 2024 and 2023 including the related notes, and the cautionary statement regarding forward-looking information at the end of this MD&A. In this MD&A, any reference to "the Company", "EPCOR", "we" or "our", except where otherwise noted or the context otherwise indicates, means EPCOR Utilities Inc., together with its subsidiaries.
+Financial information in this MD&A is based on the audited consolidated financial statements, which were prepared in accordance with IFRS Accounting Standards (IFRS) as issued by International Accounting Standards Board (IASB) and effective on December 31, 2024 and is presented in Canadian dollars unless otherwise specified.

 In accordance with its terms of reference, the Audit Committee of the Company's Board of Directors reviews the contents of the MD&A and recommends its approval by the Board of Directors.
-The Board of Directors approved this MD&A on February 15, 2024.
+The Board of Directors approved this MD&A on February 27, 2025.